Cumberland Houses for Sale & Real Estate

 By and large, the people moving to Cumberland are young and educated—former residents of big cities including Vancouver and Victoria looking for a calmer pace of life amidst nature.
 Be sure to register for a free account so that you can receive email alerts whenever new Cumberland properties come on the market.

 At present, Cumberland’s population and popularity are on the rise as more businesses and amenities continue to spring up in the area.
 The communities mountain biking and artistic scenes continue to grow.
-Because of these factors, Cumberland’s housing market is competitive.
+Because of these factors, the Cumberland real estate market is competitive.
 There haven’t been large-scale new developments in the area, and the properties that spring up tend to go quickly—requiring patience and close attention by real estate investors.
 There are undoubtedly exciting real estate opportunities in Cumberland, and the area’s popularity is certainly a boon for those looking to purchase rental properties or operate BnBs.

 Cumberland is a small village in terms of size, and most of the homes are within easy walking distance of the community’s main street, Dunsmuir Avenue.
 The most common property type in Cumberland is mid-sized two-story single-family homes built in the 1950s.
 While these homes have quaint mid-century looks, they’re usually surprisingly large—often around 2,000 square feet, with four or five bedrooms.
 They often offer finished basements, giving them great mortgage-helper suite potential, whether you’re looking to live in Cumberland or invest in a rental property.
 Typically located on quiet streets with shady trees, Cumberland’s classic single-family homes are ideal places for kids to grow up.